cite-architecture/modulegraph/README.md

 ## Output (converted to PNG format)

-Images on this page are embedded to full-size PNGs.
+Images on this page are linked to full-size PNGs.

 ### Julia types for CITE concepts